Netflix/falcor/README.md

 (Example router code showing how to build a list sorted by by rating)

 It is rarely efficient to download all of the data on the server onto the client and perform transformations locally.
 Instead of trying to enable client-side transformations, Falcor clients rely on the virtual model to do all the data transformation.
-Falkor clients focus only on data retrieval.
+Falcor clients focus only on data retrieval.

 # Asynchronous MVC

-The Falkor model is asynchronous.
+The Falcor model is asynchronous.
 This makes it possible for applications to use the Async MVC pattern (AMVC).
 The AMTC pattern can be used in any MVC framework.

 ## Local MVC